Christmas Morning Popovers

 - 1/4 teaspoon salt

 - In a small bowl, beat the milk, butter, flour and salt until blended.
-Add eggs, one at a time, beating well after each addition.
+Add 1 egg at a time, beating well after each addition.
 Fill buttered popover pans or large custard cups three-fourths full.

 - Bake at 450° for 15 minutes.
 Reduce heat to 350°; bake until very firm, 20 minutes longer.
 Remove from the oven and prick each popover with a sharp knife to allow steam to escape.
 Serve immediately.